 Friedkin later claimed that it was the MPAA and United Artists that required the disclaimer, calling it “part of the dark bargain that was made to get the film released at all ” and “a sop to organised gay rights groups”.
 Friedkin also said that no one involved in making the film thought it would be considered as representative of the entire gay community, but the late great gay film historian Vito Russo disputed Fredkin claims citing the disclaimer as “an admission of guilt” writing “What director would make such a statement if he truly believed that his film would not be taken to be representative of the whole?”

-Now over 35 years later despite the movies content which by today’s standards seem schlocky and mediocre at best.
-Snippets of Crusing are easily one the most graphic depiction of the NYC underground gay leather scene ever seen in a mainstream movie.
-It is also in a way, a documentary of a time and places gone by with background shots of the West Village and West Side highway that capture that period in time while many others did not.
+Now almost 40 years later despite the movies content which by today’s standards seem schlocky and mediocre at best.
+Snippets of Cruising are easily one the most graphic depiction of the NYC underground gay leather scene ever seen in a mainstream movie and is also in a way, a documentary of a time and places lost in history with background shots of the West Village and West Side highway that capture that period in time.

-Filmed in such legendary bars as the Ramrod, Anvil, Mineshaft, and the Eagle’s Nest (the latter two eventually barred Friedkin from the premises) and all four of which have been gone for decades, Cruising is a flashback to a time of poppers, color-coded pocket hankies, hardcore disco, bathhouses, backrooms, park cruising and yes even Crisco.
-It is a visual time capsule back to a part of our history that has been overshadowed by by the plague known as AIDS that would soon wreck havock on the gay community soon after the movie was made.
+Locations like The Ramrod, The Anvil, Mineshaft, and the Eagle’s Nest (the latter two eventually barred Friedkin from the premises) have been gone for decades, but Cruising is a flashback to a time of poppers, color-coded pocket hankies, hardcore discos, bathhouses, backrooms, park cruising and yes even Crisco.
+It is a visual time capsule back to a part of our history that has been overshadowed by by the plague known as AIDS that would soon wreck havoc on the gay community in the years after the movie was released.

 Like it or not the movie Crusing is a part of our history and reflects an era of images and memories that is slowly being lost forever.